mtdowner/codecademy/README.md

 9% progress

-Learn the front-end skills you’ll need to create interactive applications.
+Learn the front-end skills you'll need to create interactive applications.
 Build a single-page web app that handles user actions.
 Then, deploy your app to Netlify.

 - [ ] JavaScript Syntax, Part III
 - [ ] JavaScript Testing